jlyon/blue-guide/README.md

 * Columns `R-T`, `U-X` are either Y/N fields or text fields.
 See the Example sheet.
 * Columns `Y-DA` are binary on/off columns.
 If the clinic provides the service, enter an `X`.
 If not, leave it blank.
 There can be multiple entries per category.
 See the Example sheet.

-Staff members from the Colorado Health Initiative are available for assistance.
+Staff members from the Colorado Consumer Health Initiative are available for assistance.
 Contact @todo.

 ###3.
 Geocode your data
 We need latitudes and longitudes for each address in order to plot them on the map.
 This process is called geocoding.
 The Google Spreadsheet has Mapbox's [Geo for Google Docs](https://github.com/mapbox/geo-googledocs) plugin installed for easy geocoding.
 Geocode addresses after they have been entered: